NeginZarbakhsh/Novel-POI-Spatiotemporal-Framework-By-Dwell-Time-and-Travel-Distance/README.md

 📁 **Repository Contents**:

 **Figures/:**
-This folder houses a comprehensive collection of figures from our paper, each elucidating key aspects of our findings.
+This folder has a comprehensive collection of figures from our paper, each elucidating key aspects of our findings.

 **Knime/:**
 The KNIME framework itself.
 It's ready for import and use in related projects.
 Please note that access to the Advan dataset requires a specific request; therefore, replace it with your mobility file for data analysis.
 We've also included the publicly available clean census data from the US Census Bureau for your convenience.